layeh/google-apps-radius/README.md

 # google-apps-radius

 This is a RADIUS server that authenticates against a Google Apps domain.
-The authentication is done using a headless browser as opposed to Google's deprecated [ClientLogin](https://developers.google.com/accounts/docs/AuthForInstalledApps).

 ## Installing